 How Do Terpenes Affect The Body?

 Terpenes affect the body in many ways.
 In fact, there is a substantial amount of evidence that tie terpenes to direct physiological effects on the body.
-For instance, terpenes such as linalool provide calming effects and pain relief, where as terpenes such as limonene are known to elevate your mood.
+For instance, terpenes such as linalool provide calming effects and more, where as terpenes such as limonene are known to elevate your mood.
 There is a massive assortment of terpenes available, and each one provides some type of medical benefit and effect on the body.
-Medical benefits could range from acting as an anti-bacterial to alleviating insomnia, stress, depression, and more.
+Medical benefits could range from acting as an anti-bacterial.
 Terpenes can provide effects that range from acting as a sedative to enhancing THC's psychoactivity.
 There are so many ways terpenes affect the body, and these examples are just a few of them.

 What Type of Terpenes Exist?

 Believe it or not but there are more than 20,000 terpenes that exist, and out of that massive 20,000, there are as many as 100 that have been identified in the cannabis plant alone.
 The cannabis plant produces many terpenes, yet ones like Limonene, Myrcene, Terpinol, Linalool, and Beta-Pinene are some of the most commonly used.
 These terpenes, as previously shared, greatly affect the body and also provide a variety of soothing scents and delicious tastes, such as lemon, orange citrus, apple, and even woody flavor notes.